Common Questions About Medical Interviews & MMIs

 When are interview offers for medicine released?

 The interview offer release date varies depending on the university.
-Most universities release interview offers during October/November (as late as late December for Monash).
-For interstate students some universities release offers around mid January (rural students may receive offers earlier).
+Most universities release interview offers during October/November (as late as the end of December for Monash).
 For up-to-date information about offer and interview dates, please see our university admissions pages for each university.

 Timing of Medical Interviews